Krusha10/Final-Project-Pong/README.md

                 - Variable paddleStop is temporary set to be left paddle with variables (x, y, w, h);
                 - Method stopPaddle() is called which sets both up and down movements to be false.
                 - Shapes sets the right paddle.
+    - Game could be restarted using a specific key.:
+        - Key "V" or "v" restarts the game.
+            - variables are used to call void draw() for ball and paddle class, which draws the ball and paddles.
+            - Void draw() also has code for ball and paddle behavior.
+- Class communication is done through main program where a method from a class is received and send to another class.

 Shape Class:

 - Shape class is an abstract class which is extended by ball class and paddles class.
 - Variables x, y, w, h in shape class is public as those variables are used in other classes.
+- Shape class is used for class communication.
+- Shape class includes common methods form ball class and paddle class which is used for class communication from main program.

 Ball Class: